vandalt/NotebookNavigator.nvim/README.md

 ## Mini.ai integration
 The `miniai_spec` function is also a valid mini.ai textobject specification.
 All you need to do to add it is to add the `custom_textobjects` to your 'mini.ai' setup.
-If you are using [layz.nvim](https://www.github.com/folke/lazy.nvim) and your __only__ configuration was meant include the _code cell_ text object then your 'mini.ai' could look like:
+If you are using [lazy.nvim](https://www.github.com/folke/lazy.nvim) and your **only** configuration was meant include the _code cell_ text object then your 'mini.ai' could look like:

 ```lua